The Golden Goose

 The Golden Goose - Brothers Grimm

 When Simpleton was sound asleep, the innkeeper's eldest daughter tiptoed into his room.
 She reached to grab the sleeping goose with the golden feathers.
-But the moment her hand touched the goose, it stuck!
+But the moment her hand clasped the goose, it stuck!
 Try as she might, she could not remove her hand.
 "I may as well fall asleep," she thought.
-"I just hope that by morning my hand will be free.
+"I hope that by morning my hand will be free.
 Then I'll go back to my room before anyone finds out I even came in here."

 The next morning they all awakened.

 A farmer hoeing his field saw this strange sight.
-He said, "I've never seen a golden goose before, but if those girls are going to get a piece of it, there's no reason I shouldn't, either."
+He said, "I have never seen a golden goose before, but if those girls are going to get a piece of it, there's no reason I shouldn't, either."
 He grabbed the youngest daughter by the hand, whereupon his hand instantly became stuck to her hand, and he had to stagger along behind them.

-As soon as they touched the miller they got stuck, too!
+As soon as they touched the miller, they got stuck, too!

-After awhile Simpleton entered a kingdom where a large crowd was gathered in front of the king's castle.
+After awhile Simpleton entered a kingdom where a large crowd was gathered in front of the King's castle.

 "What's going on?" said Simpleton to someone standing there.

 "But pumpkin!"
-Simpleton heard the king plead, "won't you give the next suitor a teeny, weensy chance?
-Number #437!
+Simpleton heard the King plead, "won't you give the next suitor a teeny, weeny chance?"
+He turned to the crowd.
+"Number #437!
 Step up!"

 The Golden Goose - Brothers Grimm

-Simpleton shrugged.
-"Whether or not I marry the princess," he said, "with just a few of these golden feathers, we can all eat like royalty.
+"Your Majesty," said Simpleton with a bow.
+"I do not presume to marry the Princess, as lovely as her laughter may be."
+He tipped his hat to the Princess in the palace window, and she broadly smiled back.
+"Yet I can offer a few of these golden feathers, and with them we can all eat like royalty.
+Let us all share a feast.
 Come one and all!"
-He came to a stop and at that very moment all seven followers, who had been tugging and pulling with all their might to break free, suddenly came loose.
+He spun around to make the announcement and when he did all seven followers, who had been tugging and pulling with all their might to break free, suddenly came loose!
 Springing backward, they collapsed into a heaping pile of arms, legs, and spinning hats.
-The princess roared with laughter once more.
+The Princess roared with laughter once more.
+Even the King could not hold back a whoop of laughter.

-"That's true," said the king, rubbing his chin.
-"Twice he's made you laugh.
-And he offered us something.
-Not to mention he has that golden goose."
+"True, that," said the king, rubbing his chin.
+"And twice he's made you laugh.
+Not to mention that he has that golden goose."

 The Golden Goose - Brothers Grimm